604.924.1134 North Shore + Vancouver

 VSC does NOT offer Skate or Helmet Rental at any of our facilities – Canlan Sports, Karen Magnussen Arena, Agrodome, PNE Grounds.
 You must bring your own skates and CSA approved helmet.

-If a skater wishes to advance in figure skating to semi-private lessons, the skater’s family should contact the Director of Programs at Vancouver Skating Club to make arrangements for an assessment.
+If a skater wishes to advance in figure skating, the skater’s family should contact the Director of Programs at Vancouver Skating Club to make arrangements for an assessment at:

 programdirector@vancouverskatingclub.ca